 This course examines learning theories, instructional and teaching strategies and assessment techniques for directing motor learning experiences.
 This course develops the pre-service teacher to teach middle and secondary school students in Physical Education.
 Field experience required.
+Cross-listed with EDMG-4901.
 Prerequisites: C- or higher in PES-4625, PES-4635 and PES-4640 and acceptance to the College of Education.
 Offered: Fall.